Morris–Jumel Mansion: 1990s to present

 The Morris–Jumel Mansion's exterior underwent an extensive renovation starting in 1990.
 Jan Hird Pokorny Architects, which had been hired in 1986 to conduct a survey of the house's condition, was also hired to restore the house.
 Structural improvements comprised three-quarters of the $600,000 cost.
 Pokorny's firm restored the structure to its 19th-century appearance, consulting old photographs and replacing architectural details such as the balustrade, dormers, and windows.
 One of the exterior stairways, built in the 1930s, was infilled.
 By the end of the 20th century, the mansion and surrounding area were frequented by buses carrying European and Japanese tourists, prompting complaints from local residents.
 There were twelve rooms on display at the time.
 The paint had started to peel off, the roof was leaking, and some decorative elements had begun to deteriorate in the early 2000s.
 As such, the house was repainted and the windows were replaced in 2002.

 In 2013, an intern discovered a draft of the 1775 Olive Branch Petition while cleaning out the mansion's attic.
 The museum had been planning a $350,000 renovation at the time, and its executive director Carol Ward wanted to sell the Olive Branch Petition manuscript to raise money for an endowment.
 The manuscript was ultimately sold for over $912,500.
 In 2014, Ward announced plans to raise $250,000 for renovations and educational programming in advance of the house's 250th anniversary.
 The museum had attracted 17,000 visitors that year, less than half of whom were students.
 Ward obtained $1.2 million in funding from the Manhattan borough president's office and other sources, but NYC Parks wanted to raise another $1.5 million before beginning renovations.
 The project was to include renovations of the roof and front balcony, as well as repairs and acquisitions of furniture, which would be partially funded by $700,000 earned from the sale of the 1775 manuscript.

 The museum's popularity increased after the Broadway musical Hamilton opened in 2015; Ward estimated that, in 2016, the museum may have seen a 75 percent increase in visitors because of the musical.
 Eliza Jumel's bedroom and the parlor were restored in the early 2020s.
 The Historic House Trust announced in November 2021 that it had secured $2.7 million for a renovation.
 By then, the cost of the renovation had increased due to both inflation and the need to fix additional issues.
 The house was deteriorating: the paint on the facade was peeling, and one of the portico's columns collapsed in late 2022.
 The New York Times described the house in late 2023 as being in such poor condition "that it is possible to touch it and walk away with a moist, splintered clump of wood siding in the palm of your hand".
+A $10 million renovation of the house, which included exterior repairs and accessibility upgrades, began in 2026.
+The renovation forced the museum to host events elsewhere.